How to Read Blood Test Results: A Plain-Language Guide to Every Major Biomarker

 What does it mean when something is slightly out of range?

 A single slightly abnormal result usually doesn't require immediate action.
 Context matters: direction (moving toward or away from normal), magnitude (10% vs 300% above range), symptoms, and trend over time.
-Always retest before making treatment decisions.
+Always retest before making treatment decisions, and confirm anything unexpected with your clinician.

 Should I fast before a blood draw?